-SOWK 5562: Leadership and Management II: Clinical Supervision and Consultation
+SOWK 5562: Leadership and Management II: Clinical Supervision and Consultation management positions in human service organizations.

-This course is the second of a series of three courses intended to prepare students for leadership and management positions in human service organizations.
 MSW students who complete all three courses will have completed the requirements for an elective track/specialization in leadership and management.
 Together the three courses will cover leadership and management, supervision, and program planning and development (including grantsmanship).
 Students not opting to complete all three courses may enroll in one or two, but they will not have completed the elective track/specialization in leadership and management.